luangrezende/flappy-bird-python/README.md

 **Have fun!** 🎮

-And remember - if the game feels too hard, that's what Easy mode is for.
-If it feels too easy, well...
-Hard mode is waiting for you.
+And remember - the bird always feels the same, but the world gets faster and more challenging as you progress!